Garma Festival of Traditional Cultures: 2022: PM attends

 At the 2022 Garma Festival, Anthony Albanese was the first Prime Minister of Australia to attend the festival in five years.
-After winning the 2022 election earlier that year, he had promised to hold a referendum on an Indigenous Voice to Parliament, so he was greeted with hope and excitement.
+After winning the 2022 election earlier that year, he promised to hold a referendum on an Indigenous Voice to Parliament, so he was greeted with hope and excitement.
 Linda Burney, the Minister for Indigenous Australians, also attended, along with Pat Dodson.

 2023: Voice referendum announced

-At the 2023 Garma Festival, Anthony Albanese announced the Voice referendum to be held later that year.
+At the 2023 Garma Festival, Anthony Albanese announced that the Voice referendum was to be held later that year.
 Other politicians who attended include Attorney-General Mark Dreyfus; Assistant Minister for Indigenous Health and Indigenous Australians Malarndirri McCarthy; Marion Scrymgour, MP for Lingiari; NT Chief Minister Natasha Fyles, and the independent member for Mulka in the NT legislative assembly, Yingiya Mark Guyula, an NT independent.
-The keynote address was given by cultural leader Mayatili Marika, and Linda Burney also addressed the corporate dinner.
+The keynote address was given by cultural leader Mayatili Marika.
+Linda Burney addressed the corporate dinner.
 Opposition leader Peter Dutton declined his invitation to Garma.

 2024: "Fire, strength, renewal"

-After the 2023 referendum had failed to pass, Albanese was more subdued, and spoke about more practical measures he was planning, to empower Indigenous Australians economically.
+After the 2023 referendum failed to pass, Albanese was more subdued, and spoke about more practical measures he was planning, to empower Indigenous Australians economically.
 The new Indigenous Australians minister, NT Senator Malarndirri McCarthy, also attended.
-The theme of the festival was "Fire, strength, renewal" (Gurtha-Wuma Worrk-gu), and Djawa Yunupingu, chair of the Yothu Yindi Foundation (that hosts the festival), said that while the referendum question had been defeated, his people still looked to the future: "After the fire, when the rain comes it renews the land and new growth emerging".
+The theme of the festival was "Fire, strength, renewal" (Gurtha-Wuma Worrk-gu).
+Djawa Yunupingu, chair of the Yothu Yindi Foundation, that hosts the festival, said that while the referendum question had been defeated, his people still looked to the future: "After the fire, when the rain comes it renews the land and new growth emerging".
 No Opposition members attended the festival.